 Customizing Express Checkout

-You can set parameters in your Express Checkout API requests to make these customize the buyer's checkout experience:
+You can make these customizations to the buyer's checkout experience:

 - Include your company logo